V4Fire/Client/src/form/b-button/README.md

 #### [preIcon]

-An icon to show before a button text.
+An icon to show before the button text.

 ```
 < b-button :preIcon = 'dropdown'